 This is a fun prompt to do with a large group.
-Each person writes a title at the top of their piece of paper and then they pass it down.
-On the sheet they receive they write the name of the protagonist down, then pass it on.
-When the next sheet of paper is passed to them with the title and name already there they add the location.
+Each person writes a title at the top of a piece of paper and then it is passed to the next person.
+On the sheet received, each person writes the name of the protagonist, then passes it on.
+When the next sheet of paper is received with the title and name already there, each person adds a location.

-They then pass the piece of paper on for the last time.
-The person who receives the paper last, has to write a story that follows the title and features a main character with that name.
-It has to be set at the location assigned to them on the paper.

-They have between 5-10 minutes to write this very short story.
+The pieces of paper are then passed for the last time.
+The person who receives the paper last has to write a story that follows the title and features a main character with that name.
+It has to be set at the location assigned on the paper.
+Everyone has between 5-10 minutes to write this very short story.

-This is a fun exercise and it is great to read the results out loud afterwards.
+This is a fun exercise and it is rewarding to read the results aloud afterwards.
 I like reading the title, name, and location out loud before heading into the story.